aws-samples/aws-genomics-nextflow-workshop/README.md

 * Click "Create role"

-#### Create an EC2 Instance Role

-This is a role that controls what AWS Resources EC2 instances launched by AWS Batch have access to.
-In this case, you will limit S3 access to just the bucket you created earlier.

-* Go to the IAM Console
-* Click on "Roles"
-* Click on "Create role"
-* Select "AWS service" as the trusted entity
-* Choose EC2 from the larger services list
-* Choose "EC2 - Allows EC2 instances to call AWS services on your behalf" as the use case.
-* Click "Next: Permissions"
-* Type "ContainerService" in the search field for policies
-* Click the checkbox next to "AmazonEC2ContainerServiceforEC2Role" to attach the policy
-* Click "Next: Tags".  (adding tags is optional)
-* Click "Next: Review"
-* Set the Role Name to "ecsInstanceRole"
-* Click "Create role"

 #### Create an EC2 SpotFleet Role

 This is a role that allows creation and launch of Spot fleets - Spot instances with similar compute capabilities (i.e. vCPUs and RAM).
 This is for using Spot instances when running jobs in AWS Batch.